Bay Area day trips for families within 90 minutes of Oakland? There are so many! Here are five that offer a great time for adults and kids alike:

 Roaring Camp Railroad A few minutes from Santa Cruz, this train winds through the shady redwood trees on a pleasant route in Felton.
 The conductor will entertain you with trivia along the way.
 We did this journey with a multi-generational bunch (3YO, 5YO, a few parents, and a grandpa) and we all had a good time.
-There are a few features to explore before and after (old fashioned buildings and wooden cutouts were the biggest hit with my kids).
+There are some features to explore before and after (old fashioned buildings and wooden cutouts were the biggest hit with my kids).
 The concession food is pure evil, so bring your own picnic lunch if you can.
-Roaring Camp hosts thematic trains for Halloween, Christmas, Easter and the ever-popular Day Out With Thomas. $
+Roaring Camp hosts thematic trains for Halloween, Christmas, Easter and the ever-popular Day Out With Thomas.
+All ages welcome. $

 Jelly Belly Factory Factory tours at the Fairfield plant are 40 minutes long and leave every 10-15 minutes.
 During peak visiting times, expect to wait up to an hour.
 Tours are FREE — yippee!
 But, you’ll certainly spend your money in the gift shop; a bargain can be found on the not-so-perfect beans called “belly flops”.
 Kids and adults will like watching robot arms move boxes of jelly beans onto conveyor belts.
 Whitney and I went here in the late nineties (pre-kid) and had a blast.
 (FREE)

-Monterey Bay Aquarium The famous Monterey Bay Aquarium boasts over 623 marine species featured in over 200 award-winning exhibits.
+Monterey Bay Aquarium The famous Monterey Bay Aquarium boasts a gajillion marine species featured in over 200 award-winning exhibits.
 Since almost two million people visit the aquarium every year, I’m embarrassed to admit, I’ve never been.
 Savvy Source suggests you “get your hand stamped and take a lunch break just outside the aquarium at Cannery Row, where you can enjoy clam chowder or fish and chips.
 Then head back inside and let your little ones run around the aquarium’s Splash Zone, where they can touch sea stars and splash around in the water play area.”
 I’m sold.
 When do we go? $$

 Which of these trips have you taken?
 Do you have any other favorites?
 C’mon, I know you do!